 Aline W. Skaggs BUILDING

-Located immediately east of the South Biology Building, the Aline W. Skaggs building was built on the site of the old gymnasium building, later known as the Dance Building.
-Also demolished for the construction was the a small brick building that formerly housed the University seismograph and a small, wooden ex-Army building moved to the site following WWII.
+Located immediately east of the South Biology Building, the Aline W. Skaggs building was built on the site of the old gymnasium building, later known as the dance building.
+Also demolished for the construction was a small brick building that formerly housed the University of Utah's seismograph and a small, wooden ex-Army building moved to the site following WWII.
 James Ehleringer was the department chair at the time and instrumental in overseeing the project.

-Though designed primarily for research, the new building included two large lecture halls, the largest to seat 350 and where today The Frontiers of Science, the University's longest running lecture series, is regularly staged.
+Though designed primarily for research, the new building includes two large lecture halls, the largest is where the Frontiers of Science, the U's longest-running lecture series, is regularly staged.